AkzoNobel wins sixth leg of Volvo Ocean Race

-Wellington (AFP) - Dutch team AkzoNobel held off a late challenge to win the sixth leg of the Volvo Ocean Race Wednesday, arriving in Auckland just two minutes ahead of their nearest rival.
+Wellington, Feb 27, 2018 (AFP) - - Dutch team AkzoNobel held off a late challenge to win the sixth leg of the Volvo Ocean Race Wednesday, arriving in Auckland just two minutes ahead of their nearest rival.

 Skipper Simeon Tienpont's team almost lost the lead they painstakingly built since leaving Hong Kong on February 7 as calm weather saw the rest of the fleet bunch up behind them.